-Get Container ACLalso returns details about any container-level access policies specified on the container that may be used with Shared Access Signatures.
-For more information, see Establishing a Stored Access Policy.
+Get Container ACL also returns details about any container-level access policies specified on the container that may be used with Shared Access Signatures.
+For more information, see Define a stored access policy.

 All public access to the container is anonymous, as is access via a Shared Access Signature.

 Get Container ACL request may be constructed as follows.
 HTTPS is recommended.
 Replace myaccount with the name of your storage account: